Ibexian/EastMeetsKitchen/_posts/2015-05-23-review-of-stonyfields-oh-my-yog!.md

   feature: 131-1.jpg
 ---

-I recently did a [video review](http://wwweastmeetskitchencom/videos/stonyfield-oh-my-yog!-reviewhtml) of [Oh My Yog!](http://wwwstonyfieldcom/products/oh-my-yog) - Stonyfield's new line of whole milk, tri-layer yogurt  It's probably one of new my favorite yogurts because it's so creamy and indulgent, but not too sweet at all  Just wanted to share a couple quick highlights  Check out the video for more details
+I recently did a [video review](http://www.eastmeetskitchen.com/videos/stonyfield-oh-my-yog!-review.html) of [Oh My Yog!](http://www.stonyfield.com/products/oh-my-yog) - Stonyfield's new line of whole milk, tri-layer yogurt.
+It's probably one of new my favorite yogurts because it's so creamy and indulgent, but not too sweet at all.
+Just wanted to share a couple quick highlights.
+Check out the video for more details.

 __Specs__